Diagram calculus for a type affine $C$ Temperley--Lieb algebra, I

 Next, assume we are in case (b).
 Then $d'd$ has one more loop than the sum total of loops from $d'$ and $d$.
 Furthermore, the only non-propagating edge in the north (respectively, south) face of $d'd$ is the same as the unique non-propagating edge in the north (respectively, south) face of $d'$ (respectively, $d$), and so $\a(d'd)=1$.

-Lastly, if we are in situation (c), then the proof that $\a(d'd)=1$ is symmetric to case (a). \end{proof}
+Finally, if we are in situation (c), then the proof that $\a(d'd)=1$ is symmetric to case (a). \end{proof}

-The claim that $\P_{k}(X)$ is a well-defined associative $R$-algebra follows from arguments in \cite[\textsection 3]{Martin.P;Green.R;Parker.A:A} and Lemma \ref{lem:a-value=1} above.
+It is quickly seen that concatenating two diagrams that satisfy~\ref{D1} will result in a diagram that satisfies the same conditions.
+The claim that $\P_{k}^{LR}(\Omega)$ is a well-defined associative $\Z[\delta]$-algebra now follows from arguments in~\cite[\textsection 3]{Martin.P;Green.R;Parker.A:A} and Lemma~\ref{lem:a-value=1} above.
 The only case that requires serious consideration is when multiplying two diagrams that both have $\a$-value $1$.
 If $\a(d)=\a(d')=1$ while $\a(d'd)>1$, then there are no concerns.
-However, if $\a(d'd)=1$, then according to Lemma \ref{lem:a-value=1}, if the unique non-propagating edge $e'$ in the south face of $d'$ joins $i'$ to $(i+1)'$, it must be the case that the unique non-propagating edge $e$ in the north face of $d$ joins either (a) $i-1$ to $i$; (b) $i$ to $i+1$; or (c) $i+1$ to $i+2$.
+However, if $\a(d'd)=1$, then according to Lemma~\ref{lem:a-value=1}, if the unique non-propagating edge $e'$ in the south face of $d'$ joins $i'$ to $(i+1)'$, it must be the case that the unique non-propagating edge $e$ in the north face of $d$ joins either (a) $i-1$ to $i$, (b) $i$ to $i+1$, or (c) $i+1$ to $i+2$.
 If (a) or (c) occurs, then the only blocks that get conjoined are the blocks on $e$ and $e'$, which presents no problems.
 If (b) occurs, then we get a loop edge and we conjoin the blocks from $e$ and $e'$.
 As a consequence, it is possible that the block occurring on a propagating edge of $d'$ having the lowest vertical position may be conjoined with the block occurring on a propagating edge of $d$ having the highest vertical position.
 This can only happen if these two edges are joined in $d'd$, and regardless, presents no problems.

+We remark that since the set of LR-decorated diagrams is infinite, $\P_{k}^{LR}(\Omega)$ is an infinite dimensional algebra.

 \end{subsection}